 A Guild Artist Award blonde archtop guitar, dated approx. 1955, is also shown in this book, with the following text:

 ‘In regard to the electric guitar’s history, the instrument shown here is of vital importance.
 It is like one of the first electric guitars made, the guitar that used the first pickup made in 1932 by Mr. DeArmond and Mr. Rowe’.
 This comment refers to the pickup Model FH, which makes sense, as the amplification of archtop guitars as used in many orchestras at that time was where demand lay.

 3. From the Chapter ‘Electric Guitar Pickups’:

 ‘The Rowe Company makes many types of pick-ups, in fact more than 24 different models.
 Most of Rowe’s are similar to Fenders, but they do have some refinements and the Rowe is much older than Fender.
 The pickup shown is a Model RHC-B. I have used and abused it for years.
 It seems indestructible.
 I have had to resolder wires I have torn over the years, however.
 The magnet for the second string is recessed from the top to give a more even string response.
 On Model 210 the magnets have aluminium threads bonded to them.
 These magnets can be adjusted in height to the strings by screwing in or out of a plastic plastic bobbin that the copper coil is wound around.
 This (referring to a photo of a Model 2000/Dynasonic variant in the book, installed in a CF Martin guitar) is the bottom of the Rowe pickup for the D-28E.
 Note the screw-adjusted grippers holding the magnets.
 The Rowe Company also makes pick-ups for ukes, violins, autoharps, pianos and more.
 They now make a humbucking pick-up that can be attached to an acoustic guitar.’
-This last sentence refers to the Model 220 pickup and shows a photo of the first version of that pickup, with a collet.
+This last sentence refers to the Model 220 pickup and shows a photo of the first version of that pickup, secured with a collet.

 Donald Brosnac’s book is a mine of information on the history and construction of guitars and pickups, including instructions on how to build and repair your own instrument.